 Helpful Tips for Healthy Holiday Parties

-As the holidays approach, parties become numerous, and with each party comes the challenge of keeping your commitment to healthful eating.
+As the holidays approach, parties become numerous along with the challenge of keeping your commitment to healthful eating.

 If you are hosting a gathering this holiday season you can reduce fat and calories without sacrificing taste by swapping out a few ingredients in your favorite recipes.